Solution of Mumford's second problem: Introduction

 The paper is structured as follows.
 In Section 2 the definition of theta function and its fundamental properties are recalled.
 Section 3 is devoted to the proof of the fundamental theta derivative identity, which connects two theta derivatives with rational characteristics $\big[{}^{\varepsilon'}_{\varepsilon}\big]$ and $\big[{}^{3\varepsilon'}_{3\varepsilon}\big]$.
-In Section 4 the identity is solved for an expression for each theta derivative with a rational characteristic through theta constants.
-Also a number of examples is given to show how to use the proposed formulas.
+In Section 4 the identity is solved for theta derivatives, so an expression for theta derivative with an arbitrary rational characteristic can be found.
+Numerous examples illustrate the proposed formulas.